mjprice23/guwc/README.md

 * When you've logged in, you should see something like this:

     ![admin_interface]
-* Click on `Magical babys` and then click `Add Student` in the top right corner of the whitespace.
-We should then see an interface to add a student, like this:
+* Click on `Magical babys` and then click `Add Magical Baby` in the top right corner of the whitespace.
+We should then see an interface to add a baby, like this:

     ![add_student]

-* Let's add a student for each house.
-After you've added them, the student list should look similar to this:
+* Let's add a couple of babies.
+After you've added them, the baby list should look similar to this:

     ![student_list]

-* We can delete or edit any of these students, if we so choose, by clicking on their name in the list above.
+* We can delete or edit any of these babies, if we so choose, by clicking on their name in the list above.

 * This admin interface is not the prettiest by any means, but it is indeed functional, and is perfectly acceptable for use in production.

-* We will now move on to the middleware, creating a view, and a form for editing and adding students.
+* We will now move on to the middleware, creating a view, and a form for editing and adding babies.

 [admin_interface]: images/admin_interface.png
 [add_student]: images/add_student.png